About Kimono - Traditional Japanese Clothes

 Furisode is the most beautiful and gorgeous kimono and has very long sleeves.

-Commonly, this is for unmarried young women.
+But, Furisode is for unmarried young women. and it includes immature image.

 Tomesode

-Tomesode is the formal kimono for married women.
+Tomesode is the most formal kimono.

 Homongi